 The first step in the self-study is to reflect on previous goals and what has been achieved since the unit submitted its last APR report.
 If the unit has not participated in APR previously, other goal setting documents such as SCHEV program approvals, college curriculum committee proposals, and prior MATS/Tk20 assessment reports can be reviewed.
-The top table in the Goal Setting Worksheet offers a place to record how previously set goals have been met, and which goals still need attention.
-The Goal Setting Worksheet will also be used later in the self-study process to brainstorm new goals.
+OIRE recommends developing a table or worksheet to record how previously set goals have been met, and which goals still need attention.
+Those findings along with the results of the SWOT Analysis can be used to begin the process of setting new goals, objectives and actions plans.
+A Goal Setting Worksheet has been provided to assist units with this task.